-7.2 Clinicians should review their current clinical practice for the management of pancreatic cancer against the guidance set out in section 1.
+7.1 Clinicians should review their current clinical practice for the management of chronic asthma in children under the age of 5 years against the guidance set out in section 1.

 7.2 Relevant clinical guidelines and protocols should be reviewed in light of this guidance and revised if necessary.